-The Assumption College Bookstore will be closed the day of Commencement.
-However, there will be a number of items for sale at the DCU Center.
+The Assumption College Bookstore will open at 12 noon the day of Commencement and close at 3 p.m.
+There will be a number of items for sale at the DCU Center prior to the Commencement ceremony - sales will cease shortly after the ceremony begins.
 The bookstore is tentatively scheduled to be open until 7 p.m. on Saturday following the Baccalaureate Mass.
 The Bookstore has a variety of Assumption memorabilia for sale including apparel and glassware.
 College chairs are also available, but must be ordered in advance.
-For more information, please contact the Bookstore directly at 508-767-7249, or go to: http://bookstore.assumption.edu/
+For more information, please contact the Bookstore directly at 508-767-7249, or click here.

 When must graduates move out of residence halls?